-But when we were traveling to Dubai for Christmas and New Year, we thought it was a good idea to send our Holiday greetings from there… Once again, we ended up regretting it…
+But when we were visiting Dubai with kids for Christmas and New Year holidays, we thought it was a good idea to send our holiday greetings to family and friends from there… But once again, we ended up regretting it…

 What happened to our holiday postcards from Dubai